 “With contractors now more than ever attuned to the risks inherent in the projects they take on, it is vital that we [government] rethink and refine our risk allocation strategies to win interest for projects and ensure that PPPs are executed with minimal disruption”.

 Get it right and projects can attract a competitive pool of bidders, more efficiently negotiate contracts and reduce the likelihood of dispute during the concession period.
-Get it wrong and the opposite will be true.
+Get it wrong and the opposite will occur.

 Catherine Black and Michael Arnott are among an esteemed line up of speakers to address the National PPP Summit – to be held 11-12 February 2019 in Sydney.